JeetChaurasia/Multi-Task-Learning-MTL-Model/README.md

-# Multi-Task Sentiment & Emotion Analysis 💬😊😞(IN DEVELOPMENT)
+# Multi-Task Sentiment & Emotion Analysis  (IN DEVELOPMENT)

 This project builds a **multi-task learning** model to classify text for three tasks:
 1. **Aspect-Based Sentiment Analysis** (positive/negative/neutral) 💡